 The document drew little reaction from financial markets, with most confirming that the Fed was done raising interest rates.

 The minutes showed Fed policymakers are grappling with conflicting economic signals that have compounded the risks to the economy.
-Breezy inflation remains a concern, along with overly tight credit controls that are hurting the outlook for the U.S. economy.
+Breezy inflation remains a concern, along with overly tight credit controls that are hurting the outlook for the US economy.

-In fact, the US Federal Reserve's late start to raising interest rates (about a year after prices started rising) allowed the US economy to grow more, a study by the New York Fed released on Tuesday found.
+In fact, the US Federal Reserve's late start to raising interest rates (about a year after prices started climbing) allowed the US economy to grow more, a study by the New York Fed released on Tuesday found.

 Policymakers, however, appear reluctant to hint at the way forward.

 “Inflation has given us some false alarms,” Mr. Powell said at an International Monetary Fund research conference earlier this month.
-“If further tightening of policy becomes appropriate, we will not hesitate to maintain it.
+“If further tightening becomes appropriate, we will not hesitate to maintain it.
 However, we will continue to proceed carefully to address both the risk of being misled by a few months of good data and the risk of over-tightening.”

 Source